Lawrence Weingarten: Early life and career

 During Weingarten's almost forty-year-long tenure at MGM, he produced 75 films, including A Day at the Races (1937), Adam's Rib (1949), Pat and Mike (1952), The Tender Trap (1955), I'll Cry Tomorrow (1955), Don't Go Near the Water (1957) and Cat on a Hot Tin Roof (1958).

 Weingarten made a number of films directed by George Cukor.
 According to Patrick McGilligan, Cukor's biographer, the director "as well as Tracy and Hepburn and the Kanins — regarded Weingarten as a toady of the studio, although his vehemence on this issue may have been complicated by the fact that Weingarten, for many years, rented one of the houses on the director's estate."

-Dore Schary, one-time head of production at MGM, wrote in his memoirs, that Weingarten was a good producer:
+Dore Schary, one-time head of production at MGM, wrote in his memoirs that Weingarten was a good producer:

 Larry, as a longtime fixture at MGM and accustomed to wielding authority, appeared to shy away from me during my early days as head of production.
 (There was a rumor floating around that Mayer and I were doomed to find ourselves on a collision course and that if I lasted a year it would be a surprise.)
 But Larry relaxed as he learned I was trying to make everyone aware that I was sensitive to their prior relationships but that I also intended to do exactly what I had agreed to do — run production.
 Larry turned out some fine films.

 Avon Productions

 Don't Go Near the Water was the first of 12 pictures from Avon Productions, a company Weingarten formed with Pandro Berman.
 Both men would work on productions but only one would take credit.
-Weingarten said "after all these years we felt that it was time we shared in the profits of the picutres we made."
+Weingarten said "after all these years we felt that it was time we shared in the profits of the pictures we made."

 This company wound up in April 1961.

 Later career

 In May 1961 Weingarten formed a new company which was to produce Period of Adjustment and The Travels of Jamie McPheeters (the latter was made as a TV series).

-In 1962, he served as a president of the Screen Producers Guild.
+In 1962, he served as president of the Screen Producers Guild.

 In 1964 Weingarten produced The Unsinkable Molly Brown, his first musical.

-Weingarten was last credited as a producer on The Impossible Years (1968), although he unsuccessfully sought to make some other films afterwards including Roses are Blue and Christy.
+Weingarten was last credited as a producer on The Impossible Years (1968), although he unsuccessfully sought to make some other films afterwards including Roses Are Blue and Christy.

 Weingarten received the Irving G. Thalberg Memorial Award during the annual Academy Award telecast in 1974.